kipz/bbc-tech-news-oracle/README.md

 - Push to main branch
 - Manual workflow dispatch

+**Jobs:**
+1. **create-attestation**: Uses the URL Oracle workflow to generate attestation for the RSS feed
+2. **manage-releases**: Handles release management and duplicate prevention

 **Process:**
 1. Creates attestation using the URL Oracle workflow (requires `id-token: write`, `contents: write`, `actions: read` permissions)
-2. Downloads the generated attestation.json
+2. Downloads the generated attestation.json from the previous job
+3. Extracts content digest from the attestation
-3. Checks for existing releases with the same content digest
+4. Checks for existing releases with the same content digest by querying GitHub API
-4. Creates a new release only if content has changed
+5. Creates a new release only if content has changed (skips if duplicate)
-5. Tags releases with format: `content-{digest}`
+6. Tags releases with format: `content-{digest}`
+7. Release title includes the content digest for easy identification

 ### 2. Verify BBC Technology RSS Feed Attestation (`verify-bbc.yml`)

 **Triggers:**
 - Manual workflow dispatch with release name input

+**Jobs:**
+1. **fetch-release-attestation**: Downloads the attestation file from the specified release
+2. **verify-bbc-attestation**: Verifies the attestation using the URL Oracle workflow

 **Process:**
-1. Downloads attestation.json from specified release
+1. Downloads attestation.json from the specified release using GitHub CLI
+2. Uploads the attestation as an artifact for the next job
-2. Verifies the attestation using the URL Oracle verification workflow
+3. Verifies the attestation using the URL Oracle verification workflow

 ## Usage